 Check out the Hiking and Cold Weather Gear section on My Favorite Travel Things page.

-Winter Hiking Trails to Try in Colorado
+Best Winter Hiking Trails in Colorado to Test Winter Hiking Tips

 - East Inlet